RicardoBurboa/aws-handson-nginx-backend-frontend/README.md

 ### Establish Network Configurations
 14. Create a NAT Gateway in AWS so your private subnet can get Internet access.
 15. Create a Route Table for your NAT Gateway.
+### RDS Instance
+16. Create an RDS instance that uses MySQL in the private subnet.
 ### In the Instance that is in the Public Subnet:
+17. Connect the API with the RDS database.
-16. Test the API with this command: `curl -v http://PRIVATE-IP-FROM-PRIVATE-INSTANCE/api/hello`
+18. Test the API with this command: `curl -v http://PRIVATE-IP-FROM-PRIVATE-INSTANCE/api/hello`

 ## Result
 ![result](https://github.com/user-attachments/assets/8000af35-356d-49ea-8338-f8bdca2350bc)